The performance of any electronic device depends on the PCB.

 What is PCB Trace?

-- And even insulation which fabricates a printed circuit board.
+- And even insulation that fabricates a printed circuit board.

 The Thickness of PCB Trace